erwin80/lantaoyu.github.io/_posts/2017-07-05-computer-networks.md

   - category2 -->
 ---

-[Here][kazhymurat.ml/kazakh] is an online Kazakh grammar learning tool using context-free grammar techniques.
+I developed an online Kazakh grammar learning tool using context-free grammar techniques (available [here](kazhymurat.ml/kazakh)) is a.
 It is used actively by NIS PM Almaty students.